cervesus/xamarin-docs.de-de/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5305" />

-#### <a name="mm5305-missing-otool-tool-please-install-xcode-command-line-tools-component"></a>MM5305: Fehlender 'Otool'-Tool.
+#### <a name="mm5305-missing-otool-tool-please-install-xcode-command-line-tools-component"></a>MM5305: Fehlende 'Otool'-Tool.
 Installieren Sie Xcode "Befehlszeilentools"-Komponente

 <a name="MM5306" />